gjaeger/JuPedSim.github.io/_posts/2016-11-01-introduction.md

 make -f Makefile.cmake check
 ```

-Note: it is very important to update the submodule, otherwise the they will be empty!
+Note: it is very important to update the submodule, otherwise they will be empty!

 `CMake` will eventually report any missing packages.
 Please fix these errors/warnings first **before** proceeding with the compilation of `JuPedSim` with